Chetankatankar/Chetankatankar/README.md

 - ## 👋Hi there!
-I'm CHETAN KATANKAR, a passionate coder from Pune, Maharashtra.
+I'm CHETAN KATANKAR, a passionate coder from Nagpur, Maharashtra.

 ##  🚀 About Me